Tyil/website/_tutorials/setup-imap-mailserver-on-freebsd.md

 ```

 ### Create tables
 Be sure to create the following tables as `postfix`.
+You can achieve this by
+running `su - postfix` and opening the database with `psql mail`.

 #### domains
 ```